ImanSeyed/imanseyed.github.io/_posts/2024-05-07-nested-designated-initializers.md

 	int second;
 };
 ```
 This should prompt the compiler to load `inner.first` before the assignment, right?
 It turns out this is not the case.
-To understand why just inserting `volatile` before 'inner.first' does not deceive the compiler, we must first understand how `volatile` works in this context.
+To understand why just inserting `volatile` before `inner.first` does not deceive the compiler, we must first understand how `volatile` works in this context.
 Remember this tip:

 > Any object that is guaranteed to be local given [TBAA](https://gcc.gnu.org/onlinedocs/gccint/Alias-analysis.html) and escape analysis is subject to whatever the compiler chooses, but if aliases or pointers to these objects escape, volatile actually applies.
 {: .prompt-tip}